 All parents/guardians who are picking up a child prior to 2:30 PM must come to the main office.
+A government issued Photo ID must be shown prior to entering the building.
 Under no circumstances should parents/guardians walk directly to a classroom to get their child.
 When picking up children, parents/guardians should not park in the fire lanes outside or behind the school.
-Once parked in an open spot, parents/guardians should use the buzzer to alert the main office of their presence.
+Once parked in an open spot, parents/guardians should use the buzzer to alert the main office of their presence; photo ID must be shown.
 Students are called down when you arrive - so please plan accordingly.